What Is a Statistics Solver?

 Pros

-- Highly accessible for beginners and non-programmers via its intuitive GUI
+- User-friendly GUI is highly accessible for beginners and non-programmers

-- Broad adoption in academia, especially in the social sciences
+- Broad adoption in academia, especially in social science departments

 - Excellent tools for handling and analyzing survey data